MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-immersive-spaces.md

 1. Ensure that you enabled the appropriate licenses for Immersive spaces for Teams.

-For more guidance for assigning licenses in Microsoft 365, see:
+For more information about assigning licenses in Microsoft 365, see:

 [Assign or unassign licenses for users in the Microsoft 365 admin center - Microsoft 365 admin | Microsoft Learn](/microsoft-365/admin/manage/assign-licenses-to-users).